c-deshpande/graph-connectedness/README.md

 <br>
 <br>
 <p style="text-align: justify; text-justify: inter-word;">
-Your task is to write a Map-Reduce program that finds the connected components of any undirected graph and prints the size of these connected components.
+The task is to write a Map-Reduce program that finds the connected components of any undirected graph and prints the size of these connected components.
 A connected component of a graph is a subgraph of the graph in which there is a path from any two vertices in the subgraph.
 For the above graph, there are two connected components: one 0,8,9 and another 1,2,3,4,5,6,7.
 Your program should print the sizes of these connected components: 3 and 7.
 </p>
 <br>
 <p style="text-align: justify; text-justify: inter-word;">